AbrSergey/Easy-Posting/readme.md

 ##### An example on how a text post can look like:

+Note: One of the core principles for the post-syntax is to combine the easy parts of the HTML language and the easy parts of writing something like a normal document.
+As you can see in the example is the syntax for creating a link-tag the same as in HTML.
+However if you want to create paragraph spacing, then the way to do that is by giving a double-line space between the paragraphs.
+And to create specific components, as Title, (normal) Text, Code-blocks with styling or Quotes, you just use the #-trigger to define the section.
+Everything afterwards will be added into that component until a new one is defined.

 ```

 --name This is the first blog post i have created